HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 ### Protocol versions

-As HTTPS is now well past being the norm, the challenge moves from having any HTTPS, to ensuring that secure versions of the underlying TLS (Transport Layer Security) protocol are being used.
-TLS needs maintenance as versions become older and vulnerabilities are found.
+As HTTPS is now well and truly the norm, the challenge moves from having any sort of HTTPS, to ensuring that secure versions of the underlying TLS (Transport Layer Security) protocol are being used.
+TLS needs maintenance as versions become older, vulnerabilities are found and compute increase making attacks more achievable.

 {{ figure_markup(
   image="security-tls-version-by-site.png",